Grotta dell'Artiglieria: Fauna

 In the last decades, the cave was known to be the refuge of an important bat colony, including some hundred specimens.
 Bat species are the common bent-wing bat Miniopterus schreibersiii and the Mediterranean horseshoe bat Rhinolophus euryale.
 Recently, the colony has strongly decreased and, at certain periods of the year, is completely absent.
 A fair number of individuals (about 30) has recently been observed between September and October, the breeding season, immediately prior to hibernation.
 Why the colony has decreased and where individuals move throughout the year are still unknown.

 The Bat colony causes a huge amount of bat guano to accumulate in the innermost part of the cave.
 A large invertebrate community developed using guano as primary food source.
 Invertebrates are cave dwelling species typical of the Karst area.
 Troglobites include woodlouses Alpioniscus strasseri and Androniscus stygius, and the round fungus beetle Bathysciotes khevenhulleri tergestinus.
-Troglophiles include the spiders Nesticus eremita and Troglohyphantes excavatus, the cave cricket Troglophilus neglectus, the cricket Gryllomorpha dalmatina, the moth Scoliopteryx libatrix, the fly Limonia nubeculosa and a unidentified phorid fly species, the ground beetles Laemostenus cavicola and Laemostenus elongatus, and the rove beetle Atheta spelaea.
+Troglophiles include the spiders Nesticus eremita and Troglohyphantes excavatus, the cave cricket Troglophilus neglectus, the cricket Gryllomorpha dalmatina, the moth Scoliopteryx libatrix, the fly Limonia nubeculosa and an unidentified phorid fly species, the ground beetles Laemostenus cavicola and Laemostenus elongatus, and the rove beetle Atheta spelaea.